emqx/cloud-docs/en_US/data_integration/hstreamdb.md

    - **Server URL**: IP address and port of the server.
    - **gRPC Timeout**: Specify the maximum amount of time the system will wait for a response from the HStreamDB server when a gRPC request is made.
 The default value is `30` seconds.
    - You can click the toggle switch to enable the TLS connection if required.
 When TLS is enabled, disable **TLS Verify**.
-Upload the certificates and key generated under the `tls-deploy/ca` directory
+Upload the certificates and key generated under the `tls-deploy/ca` directory:
      - Upload `ca/hstream.crt` to **TLS Cert**.
      - Upload `ca/hstream.key` to **TLS Key**.
      - Upload `ca/certs/root_ca.crt` to **CA Cert**.